sourcegraph/about/handbook/engineering/leadership/index.md

 ## Communication

+### Slack

+- #leadership-chat is a public channel to discuss and share information that may be of general interest and is not sensitive.
+- #leadership-team is a private channel for members of this team to discuss sensitive topics, or topics that would be noise to people outside of the team.
+For anything else, prefer to use #leadership-chat.

+### Meetings

 We have a 1hr sync with product and engineering every Tuesday at 9am PT ([meeting notes](https://docs.google.com/document/d/10fEh3Cw0ENKjFYDP-4OoLZbOZTVAtMpifc2WM_1mGVU/edit)).

+### Weekly updates

 Engineering managers send an update to [engineering-leadership-status@sourcegraph.com](https://groups.google.com/a/sourcegraph.com/g/engineering-leadership-status) by 12pm (noon) PT every Monday (sending it earlier, like EOD Friday is ok too).
 The purpose of the update is to keep interested parties (including the VP of Engineering, and peer managers) informed of what is going on in each part of our organization.
 The format of this update is at the discretion of the sender, but it should be prose that generally answers the following questions: